 Q: A year-round CSA in New England?
 What does that look like?

-Our Spring Pantry Farm Share is a combination of our own produce, both storage crops out of the root cellar in the early spring plus fresh field crops later in the spring (such as spring-dug parsnips, baby salad greens, radishes, rhubarb, sorrel, etc.), as well as local produce and pantry items sourced from our favorite farmers, chefs, and producers across New England.
+Our Spring Pantry Farm Share is a combination of our own produce, both storage crops out of the root cellar in the early spring plus fresh field crops later in the spring (such as spring-dug parsnips, baby salad greens, radishes, rhubarb, sorrel, etc.), as well as local produce and pantry items sourced from our favorite farmers and producers across New England.
 These products include favorites such as Four Star Farm flours and grains from Northfield, MA; Karma Coffee beans roasted right here in Sudbury; fresh-baked bread from local bakeries; preserved and pickled summer vegetables from local farms, and more.
 As a “pantry share,” it is inspired by the many talented purveyors who have been supplying their artisanal foods to our farmstores in the South End and at the Boston Public Market.
 Local farm products from the region include such treats as dry beans from Maine, local honey and maple syrup, fresh spring crops such as asparagus and wild nettles, and so much more to satisfy our spring cravings for eating local food, grown and prepared with love.

 During the Peak Season (summer and autumn), our Farm Shares showcase our field crops, from fresh fava beans to heirloom tomatoes, baby arugula, etc. – a wide array of specialty crops balanced with more traditional, “staple” vegetables from our fields.
 See our Summer/Autumn/Peak-Season FAQ for more details.

 Our Deep-Winter Farm Shares are highlighted by local pantry items that you may have tasted in the Spring Share, but are composed primarily of our own winter vegetables, picked fresh in November and December when they have reached their peak quality from repeated autumn frosts, and then stored carefully in our root cellar.
-Our winter crops include such stars as bolero and rainbow carrots, watermelon radishes, kohlrabi, celeriac, leeks, beets, turnips, potatoes, cabbages, kale, parsnips, winter squash, and more.
+Our winter crops include such stars as bolero and rainbow carrots, watermelon radishes, kohlrabi, celeriac, leeks, beets, turnips, potatoes, cabbages, kale, daikon, winter squash, and more.
 The winter shares also include beautiful baby salad greens from our greenhouse, as well as apples from local orchards when available.

 Q: Can I change pickup locations for different seasons/portions of a Four- or Peak-Season Farm Share?